kleitherer/radar-target-detection/README.md

     - Iterate through each point in the point cloud list, which contains range, velocity, and angle.
     - Convert polar coordinates (range, angle) to cartesian coordinates (x, y).

+## Part C: DOA Algorithm for any antenna pattern.

+Before in part b, we processed the DOA of every detected target cell by taking the FFT of the range-Doppler across the antenna dimension.
+However, this only worked for uniform linear array (ULA) where elements are equally spaced.
+We are expanding on this DOA estimation to work with any arbitrary 1D array (also, note that because this is 1D, the following algorithm is only for azimuth estimation, not elevation.)

+### The algorithm:

+The phase of the received signal contains information about the direction of arrival (DOA).
+To extract this, we perform a grid search over many possible angles.
+For each candidate angle, we compute a steering vector which models the expected phase shifts across antennas if the target was located at that angle.
+We then compare these steering vectors to the actual received phases to estimate the target’s direction by taking the inner product (i.e. the correlation) between the two phases.

+    The problem specifies:
+      - Number of candidate angles: N = 480
+      - Field of view: FOV = 120 degrees (angles range from -60° to +60°)

+Step 1: Build the steering matrix A where each column correponds to a steering vector for a candidate angle θi.

+    The steering matrix A should have p rows (for each antenna) and N columns (for each candidate angle) where p is the number of antennas and N is the number of candidate angles.

+    The steering vector for each candidate angle θi is given by:

+  $$
+  a_i = \exp\left(-j \cdot \frac{2\pi}{\lambda} \cdot r \cdot \sin(\theta_i)\right)
+  $$

+    where:
+      r = array of antenna positions (length p) λ = wavelength
+      θᵢ = candidate angle in radians

+    Loop through each candidate angle θᵢ, calculate the steering vector aᵢ, and store it as column i in matrix A.

+Step 2: Compute DOA spectrum.

+The DOA spectrum helps us answer how well a specific steering vector matches our measured data.
+To break this down using math, we begin with the dot product since it measures how aligned two vectors are.
+For the complex space, we need to use the conjugate transpose to account for phase shifts.
+Because we care about how strongly aligned they are, we need to take the magnitude (i.e. absolute value).
+The index with the largest magnitude indicates we have a certain angle that we can say is coming from the target.
+So the equation for each index in the DOA spectrum is:

+$$
+d_i = |(a_iᴴ * s) |
+$$

+    where:
+      a_iᴴ is the conjugate transpose of the steering vector at one of the 480 angles we estimate s is the vector of measured phases.

+Step 3: Find the peak in the DOA spectrum.

+    Find the index within the DOA spectrum that has the highest magnitude.
+    This index is the angle at which the target is coming from.

+Step 4: Expand this algorithm for multiple targets.

+    Instead of finding one global maximum across the DOA spectrum, expand the search to include next highest correlation values.